 Overweight and obesity measures displayed on this page are for adults age 18 and older living in Minnesota households.
-Weight status categories are determined using Body Mass Index, a number calculated using a person's weight and height.
+Weight status categories are determined using Body Mass Index (BMI), a number calculated using a person's weight and height.
 Determine which weight status category applies to you using CDC's BMI calculator.

 Body Mass Index